underdog-tech/pinwheel-ios-sdk/README.md

 ### Link Token

 To initialize the `PinwheelViewController`, a short-lived Link token will need to be generated first.
-Your server can generate the Link token by sending a POST request to the `/v1/link_tokens` endpoint.
+Your server can generate the Link token by sending a POST request to the `/v1/link_tokens` endpoint with details about the direct depoist update.
 Your mobile app should fetch the link token from your server.
 DO NOT ever send this request from the client side and publicly expose your api_secret.

 The link token returned is valid for 15 minutes, after which it expires and can no longer be used to initialize the `PinwheelViewController`.
 The expiration time is returned as a unix timestamp.